scottrigby/helm-list-to-map-plugin/README.md

 ## How It Works

-The plugin automatically detects convertible fields by introspecting Kubernetes API types via the `k8s.io/api` Go packages.
-For CRDs and custom resources, you can add rules manually with [`add-rule`](#helm-list-to-map-add-rule).
+The plugin automatically detects convertible fields by:

+1. **Built-in K8s types**: Introspecting Kubernetes API types via the `k8s.io/api` Go packages, using `patchMergeKey` struct tags
+2. **Custom Resources (CRDs)**: Loading CRD YAML definitions and extracting `x-kubernetes-list-type: map` and `x-kubernetes-list-map-keys` from the OpenAPI schema

+For CRDs that are not automatically detected, you can:

+- Use [`load-crd`](#helm-list-to-map-load-crd) to load CRD definitions from files or URLs
+- Use [`add-rule`](#helm-list-to-map-add-rule) to manually define conversion rules

 See [ARCHITECTURE.md](ARCHITECTURE.md) for design details.

 ## Requirements